-8.2.2 Notification
+8.2.2 Posting of Vacant and New Positions

 All vacant or new teaching positions will be advertised within the District for a minimum of five (5) work days prior to the District's taking action to fill such positions with outside candidates.
 Such notice of openings shall be distributed to all certificated employees.